PankajBhardwaj290/Used-Car-Extension/README.md

 ## Overview

-#### * This project aims to analyze used car price using MYSQL database.
+#### * This project aims to analyze car production  using MYSQL database.
 Using Jupyter Notebook,we perform SQL queries to extract insights from the data and visualize them using charts and graphs.

 ## Tools Used